Magic Johnson: Personal life

 Johnson first fathered a son in 1981 when Andre Johnson was born to Melissa Mitchell.
 Although Andre was raised by his mother, he visited Johnson each summer, and later worked for Magic Johnson Enterprises as a marketing director.

-In 1991, Johnson married Earlitha "Cookie" Kelly in a small wedding in Lansing which included guests Thomas, Aguirre, and Herb Williams.
+In 1991, Johnson married Earlitha "Cookie" Kelly at the Union Missionary Baptist Church in Lansing, which included guests Thomas and Aguirre.
 Johnson and Cookie have one son, Earvin III ("EJ"), who is openly gay and a star on the reality show Rich Kids of Beverly Hills.
 The couple adopted a daughter, Elisa, in 1995.
 Johnson resides in Beverly Hills and has a vacation home in Dana Point, California.

 Johnson is a Christian and has said his faith is "the most important thing" in his life.

 Relationship with Jerry Buss

 Johnson had a close relationship with Lakers owner Jerry Buss, whom he saw as a mentor and father figure.
 Calling Buss his "second father" and "one of [his] best friends", Johnson spent five hours visiting Buss at the hospital just a few months before his 2013 death from cancer.
 Speaking to media just hours after Buss had died, Johnson was emotional, saying, "Without Dr. Jerry Buss, there is no Magic."
 Buss acquired the team from Jack Kent Cooke in 1979, shortly before he drafted Johnson with the #1 pick in the 1979 NBA draft.
 Buss took a special interest in Johnson, introducing him to important Los Angeles business contacts and showing him how the Lakers organization was run, before eventually selling Johnson a stake in the team in 1994.
 Johnson credits Buss with giving him the business knowledge that enabled him to become part owner of the Los Angeles Dodgers.

 Buss supported Johnson as he revealed his diagnosis of HIV in 1991, and he never hesitated to keep Johnson close to the organization, bringing him in as part-owner, and even as a coach.
 Johnson had never seriously considered coaching, but he agreed to take the head coaching position with the Lakers in 1994 at Buss' request.
 In 1992, Buss had given Johnson a contract that paid him $14 million a year, as payback for all the years he was not the league's highest-paid player.
 Although Johnson's retirement prior to the 1992–93 NBA season voided this contract, Buss insisted that he still be paid.
 It was this arrangement that allowed Johnson to coach the team without receiving any additional salary.
 After Johnson ended his coaching stint, Buss sold him a 4% stake in the Lakers for $10 million, and Johnson served as a team executive.